pypm/home/docs/studies/germany20210117/index.md

 The points daily data, and the stars show the weekly average and the pypm model is fit to this data to determine the infection trajectory.
 That trajectory is itself defined by long periods of constant transmission rates.
+A two week period of lower than normal case reporting rate is assumed for late December.
+The reduction is a free parameter in the fits to case data.
 The last part of the trajectory (typically since mid-December) was determined from fits to the hospitalization data.
 The shaded regions indicate the periods having a constant transmission rate.
+The purple points and curves show the death data.

 The right figures show the number of patients in ICU and on ventilators.

+Normalization to deaths and hospitalization is done using data from days 290-323 only.

 ### [Baden-Wurttemberg](img/bw_2_8_0117.pdf)